Why is it called a dense bean salad? Find Out Now

 Middle Eastern Dense Bean Salad

-In Middle Eastern cuisine, beans are often paired with warm spices and tahini, creating a rich, creamy yet dense salad.
+In Middle Eastern cuisine, beans are often paired with warm spices and tahini, creating a rich, creamy, yet dense salad.

 Key Ingredients: